-Same stories can be told from different point of views and even though it’s the same story, the way it will be portrayed on the screen.
+Same stories can be told from different points of view and even though it’s the same story, the way it will be portrayed on the screen.
 It may be very different depending on the country’s movie culture.
 And of course, there will also be those original stories told from a foreigner’s point of view.

 Sure, there are great movies made in Hollywood but there are also great movies made around the world that we are not paying attention to, which could probably serve as inspiration for Hollywood.
 Solaris (2002) and City of Angels (1998) are great examples of this, so if it happened in the past, it’s probably still going on and will probably continue to happen in the future.

 It is rare to find a remake that is better than the original concept but at the same time, it’s unfair to compare the stories if they are shown from different perspectives.
-To conclude having diverse options on the movie menu makes the movie watching experience more exciting and may contribute to helping us understand each other’s point of views.
+To conclude having diverse options on the movie menu makes the movie-watching experience more exciting and may contribute to helping us understand each other’s points of view.

 Come on!
 Let’s watch some interesting foreign films!
 If you already watch some films, feel free to share your experiences.
 I would love to hear from you.